Fast computation of exact confidence intervals for randomized experiments with binary outcomes: Balanced Experiments

 Given observed data $(\bs Y, \bs Z)$ we define the interval $\mathcal I_{\alpha, \eps, K}(\bs Y, \bs Z) $ to be the interval $\mathcal I_{\alpha, \eps, K}(\bs n)$ returned by \Cref{a:approximate} for the observed count vector $\bs n$ corresponding to $(\bs Y, \bs Z)$.

-The first part of the next proposition shows that the intervals generated by \Cref{a:approximate} are guaranteed to cover $\tau(\bs y)$ with probability $1-\alpha$, if the parameters of the algorithm are chosen correctly.
+The first part of the next proposition shows that the intervals generated by \Cref{a:approximate} are guaranteed to cover $\tau(\bs y)$ with probability at least $1-\alpha$, if the parameters of the algorithm are chosen correctly.
 The second part shows that these intervals can be made to approximate the deterministic intervals $\mathcal I_\alpha$ arbitrarily well.
+The proof is deferred to \Cref{s:montecarloproof}.